-Our annual west coast spring flowers season has arrived – with spectacular results!
+Our annual west coast flower season has arrived – with spectacular results!

-At our farm’s location in the northern Cederberg, summers are extremely hot and dry – and the little rain we receive is mostly limited to winter and spring.
-When the rains do arrive, we’re witness to the annual spring flower season, and this year is an especially good year for lovers of indigenous wildflowers.
+At our organic rooibos farm’s location in the northern Cederberg, summers are extremely hot and dry – and the little rain we receive is mostly limited to winter and spring.
+When the rains do arrive in spring, we’re witness to the annual west coast flower season, and this year is an especially good year for lovers of indigenous wildflowers.
 With good soaking rain in winter and the arrival of warmer days over the last few weeks has come an amazing transformation: bulbs and bushes that have been inconspicuous throughout the hotter months have suddenly leaped into life, in an explosion of colour that can be seen on every part of our farm.

 Each day in the last week of August and first weeks of September brings a succession of show-stopper blooms that are a roll-call of some of the most beautiful indigenous flowers of our country.
 The commencement of our spring flower season begins with a range of Oxalis species popping up in moist sandy spaces, and roadside bursts of purple-pink Ridderspoor (Heliophila juncea).